tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/screen.rst

 Show Point of Sale orders to customers
 --------------------------------------

-To use the screen in the *Point of Sale app*, go to :menuselection:`Point of Sale --> Configuration --> Point of Sale`, select a :abbr:`PoS (Point of Sale)`, click :guilabel:`Edit` if necessary, and enable the :guilabel:`IoT Box` feature.
+To use the screen in the *Point of Sale* app, go to :menuselection:`Point of Sale --> Configuration --> Point of Sale`, select a :abbr:`PoS (Point of Sale)`, click :guilabel:`Edit` if necessary, and enable the :guilabel:`IoT Box` feature.

 Next, select the screen from the :guilabel:`Customer Display` drop-down menu.
 Then click :guilabel:`Save`, if required.